-- 4.6.1 In order to protect individuals and those accused of possible malpractice, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
-The over-riding principle the School will have in mind is the public interest.
-Disclosures for which there are other specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures. - 4.6.2 Some concerns may be resolved by agreed action without the need for investigation.
-If urgent action is required, this will be taken before any action investigation is conducted. - 4.6.3 Within 10 working days of a concern being raised, you will receive a response: - a) acknowledging that the concern has been received; - b) telling you whether any initial enquiries have been made; - c) indicating how the matter is going to be dealt with; - d) giving an estimate of how long it will take to provide a final response; - e) supplying you with information on staff support mechanisms; - f) telling you why if there is to be no further investigation. - 4.6.5 The School will take steps to minimise any difficulties you may experience as a result of making a disclosure.
-For instance, if you are required to give evidence in criminal or disciplinary proceedings the School will arrange for you to receive advice about the procedure. - 4.6.4 You will need to be assured that the matter has been properly addressed.
+In order to protect individuals and those accused of possible malpractice, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
+The over-riding principle the school will have in mind is the public interest.
+Disclosures for which there are other specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures.

+Some concerns may be resolved by agreed action without the need for investigation.
+If urgent action is required, this will be taken before any action investigation is conducted.
+Within 10 working days of a concern being raised, you will receive a response:

+- a. acknowledging that the concern has been received; - b. telling you whether any initial enquiries have been made; - c. indicating how the matter is going to be dealt with; - d. giving an estimate of how long it will take to provide a final response; - e. supplying you with information on staff support mechanisms; - f. telling you why if there is to be no further investigation.

+The school will take steps to minimise any difficulties you may experience as a result of making a disclosure.
+For instance, if you are required to give evidence in criminal or disciplinary proceedings the school will arrange with you to receive advice about the procedure.

+You will need to be assured that the matter has been properly addressed.
 Thus, subject to legal constraints, you will be informed of the outcomes of any investigation.

-4.6.5 Stage 3 Response
+5.8 Stage 3 Response